Mwesigwa-Enock/lab-sales/README.md

 # lab-sales
-This repo contains Vue Front End App and Spring Boot Backend App
+This repo contains Vue Front End App.

 The App has 3 Modules